lsst-sitcom/sitcomtn-128/index.rst

 -----------------
 Accurate shape measurements is necessary for weak lensing studies and it is expected that unrecognized blends will impact any shape estimates.
 This exact relationship was studied in some of the first work on unrecognized blends in :cite:`Dawson_2015` focusing on Subaru data.
-We repeat that analysis on ComCam data and restrict to galaxies for this section.
+We repeat that analysis on LSSTComCam data and restrict to galaxies for this section.

 Using the second moments of extedned objects, :math:`Q_{ij}`, we combine into KSB :cite:`KSB` ellipticity components :math:`e_1` and :math:`e_2` defined as